yhoazk/verilog_stuff/fsm/switch_n_fsm_theory.md

 while

-4. `f = xy`
+4. `f = xy`  same as `f = x&y`
 5. `f = x+y`
 6. `f = xy + ~x~y`

 are known as non-trivial functions.
 Any other function may be obtained from these six by complementation or interchange of variables.
+These non-trivial operations are functionaly complete, which means that every switching function can be expressed entirely by means of operations from this set.
+Moreover, by means of DeMorgan's Theorems it can be shown that the set `{|, ~}` is also functionally complete, since `x & y == (~x + ~y)` the same for the set `{&, ~}` Many functionally complete sets of operations exist, among the more important if which are NAND and NOR.